mjordan/riprap/README.md

 ## REST API

-Preliminary scaffolding is in place for an HTTP REST API, which will allow external clients like Drupal to retrieve fixity validation data on particular Fedora resources.
+Preliminary scaffolding is in place for a read-only HTTP REST API, which will allow external applications like Drupal to retrieve fixity validation data on particular Fedora resources.
 For example, a `GET` request to:

 `http://riprap.example.com/api/resource/96ea3c35-d08e-4812-8c9e-cd0d6d1bd839`

 would return a list of all fixity events for the Fedora resource `http://fedorarepo.example.net:8080/fcrepo/rest/96/ea/3c/35/96ea3c35-d08e-4812-8c9e-cd0d6d1bd839`.

-If you want to see the API in action,
+To see the API in action,

 1. run `php bin/console server:start`
 1. run `curl -v "http://localhost:8000/api/resource/123456"`